 Why is this?
 I am convinced that the most serious cases are almost invariably funneled to the lawyer that the victim or his family and friends know: the lawyer who did their divorce, workers’ comp or criminal case.
 These lawyers get the case and do one of two things: (1) try to run with it themselves, or (2) find the best lawyer possible to handle the case.
 The former choice is one that you see most frequently in vehicle accidents cases.
 “It is just a tort claim,” they think, “How hard could it be?”
 Far too often, that choice leads to either a malpractice claim or a client who gets a resolution to their case that is pennies – or no pennies – on the dollar.

-The funny thing is that a lot of criminal and divorce lawyers do not even understand the idea of fee splitting because they can’t do it in non-personal injury cases.
+The funny thing is that a lot of criminal and divorce lawyers do not even understand fee-splitting because they can’t do it in non-personal injury cases.
 You can’t fee split in a divorce case, you just can’t.
 Many lawyers have called to send a case to us, only to be thrilled to learn that they can still share in the fees.

 Anyway, circling back, changing the rule to require these lawyers to handle these complex claims themselves or lose any fee would mean that more of these lawyers would try to handle the cases themselves, meaning plaintiffs would have far less competent attorneys handling their complex cases.
 That is good tort reform assuming you define tort reform as screwing personal injury victims out of competent counsel.